wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

     import { asEditorBasic } from '../Editors';
     ```

-## 5. Let's use that `CaptionedImage` & `PrimaryHeader` on the homepage.
+## 5. Combine `CaptionedImage` & `PrimaryHeader` on the homepage.

-Let's take the two components we have and updated and show the flexibility.
-The `CaptionedImage` caption could be replaced with Header H1 component.
+Let's take the components we have just created and combine them.
+Imagine that our design
+calls for a page header block on the homepage with image and a header text.

-1. On the homepage, import in the `CaptionedImage` and define this new variation.
+1. On the homepage, import the `CaptionedImage` component and define this new variation:

     ```
-    import { asCaptionedImage, CaptionedImage } from '../../components/Gallery-Design/CaptionedImage';
+    import { CaptionedImage } from '../../components/Gallery-Design/CaptionedImage';

     const PageHeader = flow(
-      asCaptionedImage,
-      withDesign({
+d      withDesign({
         Body: replaceWith(PrimaryHeader),
       }),
     )(CaptionedImage);
     ```

-    You can see we modified the HOC's `withDesign` and replaced the body (previously defined `asBasicEditor` rendering as div) to the basic editable rendering as H1.
+    You can see we "modified the design" of the original captioned image,
+    replacomg the body (previously defined as a `div` wrapped in
+    `asBasicEditor`) with our `PrimaryHeader.

+    Note the use of the `replaceWith` HOC here.
+Remember that the object passed to `withDesign`
+    is always a set of higher-order components.
+In most cases you will just want to use these to
+    apply styling to the default elemetns defined in the component's design.
+For example, we
+    might have written:
+    ```
+    const PageHeader = flow(
+       withDesign({
+        Body: asHeaderPrimary,
+      }),
+    )(CaptionedImage);
+    ```
+    Here, however, the default element is a `div`, while we want a `h1`, so we have to replace it.

-    Within the homepage remove the combination of HeaderImage & PrimaryHeader and add the PageHeader as it renders an editable image as well as the H1.
+    On the homepage remove the combination of HeaderImage & PrimaryHeader

     ```
       <div className="flex my-3 w-full">